 6. Elimination of mother-to-child transmission of HIV (eMTCT)

 The transmission of HIV from an HIV-positive mother to her child during pregnancy, labour, delivery or breastfeeding is called vertical or mother-to-child transmission (MTCT).
-In the absence of any interventions HIV transmission rates are between 15-45%.
-MTCT can be nearly fully prevented if both the mother and the child are provided with antiretroviral drugs throughout the stages when infection could occur.
+In the absence of any interventions during these stages, rates of HIV transmission from mother-to-child can be between 15-45%.
+MTCT can be nearly fully prevented if both the mother and the child are provided with ARV drugs throughout the stages when infection could occur.

-WHO recommends a range of options for prevention of MTCT (PMTCT), which includes providing ARVs to mothers and infants during pregnancy, labour and the post-natal period, or offering life-long treatment to HIV-positive pregnant women regardless of their CD4 count.
-New guidelines for PMTCT will be issued in 2013.
+WHO recommends options for prevention of MTCT (PMTCT), which includes providing ARVs to mothers and infants during pregnancy, labour and the post-natal period, and offering life-long treatment to HIV-positive pregnant women regardless of their CD4 count.

 HIV can be suppressed by combination ART consisting of 3 or more ARV drugs.
 ART does not cure HIV infection but controls viral replication within a person's body and allows an individual's immune system to strengthen and regain the capacity to fight off infections.
 With ART, people living with HIV can live healthy and productive lives.